BMW Z4 Performance

 Acceleration and Power

-- "Even in base form with the turbocharged 4-cylinder engine, the Z4 is plenty fast, with a 0-60 mph time of about 5.5 seconds." -- Kelley Blue Book
+- "The base BMW Z4 comes with a turbocharged 4-cylinder engine, but so what?
+The 0-60 mph time of about 5.5 seconds makes this car plenty quick." -- Kelley Blue Book

 Handling and Braking